starbeamjs/starbeam/packages/vue/vue/README.md

 - `setupReactive(blueprint)`: expose a Starbeam reactive value as a Vue ref.
 - `setupResource(blueprint)`: create a Starbeam resource in component setup.
 - `setupService(blueprint)`: access an app-scoped Starbeam service.
+- `elementResource(blueprint)`: create an experimental handle with both a directive and a Vue ref for an element-backed resource.
 - `elementResourceDirective(blueprint, options?)`: attach an element-backed
   resource to a Vue custom directive.
 - `Starbeam`: Vue plugin that owns app-scoped Starbeam services.